arcbtc/where39/README.md

 # To use locally:
 Download the repo and run a little webserver pointing at the folder:
+In Linux, navigate to the folder and run,
+    python3 -m http.server 5000
-In Linux, navigate to the folder 'python3 -m http.server 5000' Or you could just just a tool like, https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en
+Or you could just a tool like, https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en